Eval Analyzer PRO

 - It adds another attack vector.
 So, for instance say

-is not provided user input and simply executes code in a database table that is inaccessible to users.
+evalis not provided user input and simply executes code in a database table that is inaccessible to users.
 If your application has a SQL injection vulnerability, it can quickly escalate to code injection.
 So, it is a security risk even if it isn't provided user input. - It is difficult to debug (because the code is literally in a string).

 - Using

-can prevent the evaluated code and the code surrounding it from being optimised by Opcache and/or by a JIT compiler. eval
+evalcan prevent the evaluated code and the code surrounding it from being optimised by Opcache and/or by a JIT compiler. evalcode is unreadable and your IDE will not recognize or format the code.

-is bad for security, performance, code readability and debugging.
+In a nutshell, eval is bad for security, performance, code readability and debugging.

 # How To Fix

-The only way to fix this is to remove all eval
+The only way to fix this is to remove all eval statements and function calls.